-Testing the use of Lithium Carbonate in people living with MND with Unc13a determined MND.
+Testing the use of Lithium Carbonate in people living with MND with a change in the UNC13a gene.

 Professor Ammar Al-Chalabi